Shyam-Has-Your-Anomaly-Mitigated/Emul/hmm/conspiracies/science.md

 https://en.wikipedia.org/wiki/Asbestos_and_the_law

-Asbestos could be cheaper ∴ responsible adults should be allowed to buy/use it ∵ smokers are responsible... (second hand smoke should be taken to court for attempted murder; otherwise, we may as well allow cannibals to continue to eat people)
+Asbestos could be cheaper ∴ responsible adults should be allowed to buy/use it ∵ smokers are responsible... (second hand smoke should be taken to court for attempted murder; otherwise, we may as well allow cannibals to continue to eat people ∵ of their addictive medical condition)

+businesses want to make their products addictive